-Our short operating history as an independent company, and the fact that we have not operated as a standalone public company, may make it difficult for you to evaluate the success of our business to date and to assess our future viability.
+Our short operating history as an independent company may make it difficult for you to evaluate the success of our business to date and to assess our future viability.

 We were formed in 2017 as a subsidiary of Agenus and have operated as a majority-owned subsidiary of Agenus since that time.
-Our operations to date have been limited to organizing and staffing our company, business planning, identifying potential product candidates and undertaking clinical trials and preclinical studies, and some of these activities have been performed by Agenus pursuant to our services agreement.
-We have initiated three Phase 1 clinical trials for AGENT-797 and our other programs are still in the preclinical or research stage of development, where the risk of failure is high.
+Our operations to date have been limited to organizing and staffing our company, business planning, identifying potential product candidates and undertaking clinical trials and preclinical studies, and some of these activities have been performed by Agenus pursuant to services agreements between the parties.
+We have initiated three Phase 1 clinical trials for agenT-797 and our other programs are still in the preclinical or research stage of development, where the risk of failure is high.
 We have not yet demonstrated an ability to successfully complete any clinical trials, including large-scale, pivotal clinical trials; obtain marketing approvals; manufacture a commercial-scale medicine, or arrange for a third party to do so on our behalf; or conduct sales and marketing activities necessary for successful commercialization.
 It takes many years to develop a new medicine from the time it is discovered to when it is available for treating patients.
 Consequently, any predictions you make about our future success or viability may not be as accurate as they could be if we had a longer independent operating history.

-Our limited independent operating history, particularly in light of rapidly evolving cell therapies, may make it difficult to evaluate our technology and industry and predict our future performance.
-Our very short history as an operating company makes any assessment of our future success or viability subject to significant uncertainty.
+Our limited independent operating history, particularly in light of rapidly evolving cell therapies, may make it difficult to evaluate our technology and industry and predict our future performance, and to make any assessment of our future success or viability subject to significant uncertainty.
 We will encounter risks and difficulties frequently experienced by very early stage companies in rapidly evolving fields.
 If we do not address these risks successfully, our business will suffer.

 In addition, as a new business, we may encounter other unforeseen expenses, difficulties, complications, delays and other known and unknown factors.
-We will need to transition from a company with a research focus to a company capable of supporting commercial activities.
-We may not be successful in such a transition.